gideonn/objectify/README.md

 ----------
 ### EDIT: Moved to Microsoft Vision API from Google Cloud Vision API
+The demo may not work as of now since my free trial with Google Cloud APIs ended.
+I'm working on replacing the full app with Microsoft APIs.

 ## Demo:
 You can see the app live here: ~~https://goo.gl/DQcB0z~~  http://objectify.eastus.cloudapp.azure.com